 Urban Forestry Program

 Tree permits are required to remove a tree.
 Removal of any street tree or any Oregon Oak 30" or larger in diameter, or five (5) or more trees on private property require a permit.
-An temporary exception to this requirement has been granted by the City Manager, but only for trees damaged by the recent ice storm to the extent that they are an immediate threat to life or property.
 With the exception of some trees on private property, if you cut down a tree in Silverton, you must replace it with another approved tree.
 (See 'recommended Street Tree List' below).